Divyagupta004dg/packaging_testing/README.md

 ![image](https://github.com/user-attachments/assets/d441e873-7604-473d-8017-215e621be836)

-**STEP 5 ** ASSIGN THE MONITORS IN SUBSTRATE AS WELL AS SAME STEPS IN THE DIE PART AND UNDERFILL DIED PART AS WELL
+**STEP 5** ASSIGN THE MONITORS IN SUBSTRATE AS WELL AS SAME STEPS IN THE DIE PART AND UNDERFILL DIED PART AS WELL

 ![image](https://github.com/user-attachments/assets/11d20f72-8277-4b3c-ad83-3c01a34e5a09)

-SO TO THE POINT AND SELECT THE TEMPRATURE ALSO IN TEH DIE PART AND UNDERDILL DIE PASRT ALSO
+SO TO THE POINT AND SELECT THE TEMPRATURE ALSO IN TEH DIE PART AND UNDERDILL DIE PART ALSO

 ![image](https://github.com/user-attachments/assets/3375987a-6aab-471b-a32f-a6f896081213)